aspose-total/Aspose.Total-Products/total/en/android-java/conversion/mhtml-to-ppsm/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert MHTML to PPSM on Android via Java" h2="Transform MHTML to PPSM within your Android Applications without using Microsoft<sup>&reg;</sup> PowerPoint or Adobe<sup>&reg;</sup> Acrobat Reader" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert MHTML to PPSM?</h2>

+MHTML (MIME HTML) is a web page archive format which is used to store HTML documents and associated resources like images, audio, and video.
+It is widely used to save web pages for offline viewing.
+On the other hand, PPSM (PowerPoint Show) is a presentation format used by Microsoft PowerPoint.
+It is used to store a presentation in a single file.
+Therefore, it is necessary to convert MHTML to PPSM in order to view the web page offline.

+<h2>How Aspose.Total helps for MHTML to PPSM Conversion?</h2>

+Aspose.Total for Android via Java is a suite of file format APIs which helps developers to process various file formats.
+It includes Aspose.PDF for Android via Java and Aspose.Slides for Android via Java.
+By using these two APIs, you can easily integrate MHTML to PPSM conversion feature inside your Android applications.

-You can integrate MHTML to PPSM conversion feature inside your Android applications by using two simple steps.
-In the first step you can export MHTML to PPTX by using [Aspose.PDF for Android via  Java](https://products.aspose.com/pdf/android-java/).
-After that, by using [Aspose.Slides for Android via Java](https://products.aspose.com/slides/android-java/), you can convert PPTX to PPSM.
-Both APIs come under [Aspose.Total for Android via Java](https://products.aspose.com/total/android-java/) package.
+In the first step, you can export MHTML to PPTX by using Aspose.PDF for Android via Java.
+It provides a simple and efficient way to convert MHTML to PPTX.
+After that, by using Aspose.Slides for Android via Java, you can convert PPTX to PPSM.
+It provides a wide range of features to manipulate PowerPoint presentations.

+Therefore, Aspose.Total for Android via Java is the best solution to integrate MHTML to PPSM conversion feature inside your Android applications.
+It provides a simple and efficient way to convert MHTML to PPSM.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}